FlexMeasures/flexmeasures/documentation/tut/toy-example-process.rst

 Toy example III: Computing schedules for processes
 ====================================================

 Until this point we've been using a static battery, one of the most flexible energy assets, to reduce electricity bills.
+A battery can modulate rather freely, and both charge and discharge.

-However, in some settings, we can reduce electricity bills by *just* consuming energy smartly.
+However, in some settings, we can reduce electricity bills by **just** smartly timing the necessary work that we know we have to do.
+We call this work a "process".
 In other words, if the process can be displaced, by breaking it into smaller consumption periods or shifting its start time, the process run can match the lower price hours better.

 For example, we could have a load that consumes energy at a constant rate (e.g. 200kW) for a fixed duration (e.g. 4h), but there's some flexibility in the start time.
 In that case, we could find the optimal start time in order to minimize the energy cost.